4.8. Spectrum Classes

 605.00225...

-Note that with multiple same height peaks or a broad constant peak region the first peak value will be returned.
+Note that without a distinct maximum (due to multiple peaks, a plateau, …) the first peak position will be returned.

 The centroid wavelength for the spectrum is: